-Britain finally Brexits, and marks its moment of freedom while obeying stay-at-home orders
+As Brexit finally happens, Britons mark their moment of freedom while obeying stay-at-home orders

 “Dear Britain, in your absence, we will look after the single market you did so much to build!
 We may not share your definition of sovereignty, but we part as friends & allies,” tweeted Guy Verhofstadt, a Belgian lawmaker in the European Parliament who helped lead Brexit issues in that legislature.

-Britain is sailing out of the E.U. with fewer ties to their former partners than some had originally envisioned — leaving questions about whether anything could have been done differently.
+Britain is sailing out of the E.U. with fewer ties to its former partners than some had originally envisioned — leaving questions about whether anything could have been done differently.

-“Maybe the original mistake was not in drawing breath after the referendum and saying, ‘Okay, let's now have a big informal consultation’ … of all the nations of the United Kingdom and the business community, to work out a blueprint of what the U.K. wanted, and then take that to Brussels,” said Jonathan Faull, who led the European Commission’s Brexit task force before the 2016 referendum and was the Commission’s senior British official when he retired after the Brexit decision.
+“Maybe the original mistake was not in drawing breath after the referendum and saying, ‘Okay, let’s now have a big informal consultation’ … of all the nations of the United Kingdom and the business community, to work out a blueprint of what the U.K. wanted, and then take that to Brussels,” said Jonathan Faull, who led the European Commission’s Brexit task force before the 2016 referendum and was the commission’s senior British official when he retired after the Brexit decision.

 Europe, meanwhile, confronted with a negotiation partner whose demands were at times incoherent or contradictory, sometimes seemed unsure how to proceed, ultimately setting out a timetable and negotiation structure that nudged Britain toward a more complete departure than many E.U. members also desired.